 From the very start, TTP has taken a leadership position in digital printing.
-As well as providing an impartial fast-track route to the development of printing products using commercial printheads, TTP has developed specialist technologies that enable a range of complex functional inks containing, for example, biological materials, ceramics and metals, to be digitally printed.
+As well as providing an impartial fast-track route to the development of printing products using commercial printheads, TTP is developing novel printheads that enable a range of functional fluids and coatings, for example, biological materials, ceramics and metals, to be digitally printed.

 Many commercial opportunities for inkjet technology are currently constrained by the properties and costs of the inks and go under-exploited.
 The architectures used in conventional inkjet printheads lead to high sensitivity to viscosity, surface tension, bubbles and large particles.
 This results in expensive inks and application limitations.

 Vista addresses the performance gap between the two main industrial digital deposition technologies: inkjet and valvejet.

 The technology goes far beyond product decoration, allowing the deposition of a wider range of functional industrial fluids such as flexo and gravure printing inks, paints, adhesives, sealants, coatings, UV cure, metallics and electronic materials.
 Vista printheads will allow more industrial processes to transition from analogue to digital and become a key enabler for Industry 4.0.

 When you combine this with the broader benefits of digital material deposition and the potential for high reliability and very large format arrays, you have an exciting and revolutionary technology offering.